 Clerical Skills for Resumes, Cover Letters, and Interviews

-Clerical work involves making sure an office runs smoothly.
-It involves the day-to-day tasks of an office, such as answering phones, scheduling appointments, making faxes, and filing documents.
+Clerical work ensures that an office runs smoothly.
+It involves the day-to-day administrative tasks of an office, such as answering phones, scheduling appointments, sending faxes, and filing documents.

 Clerks and secretaries work in a variety of industries, including finance, business, medicine, government, law, and more.
 Some of these positions require specific skills.
-However, there are basic skills that are necessary for nearly every clerical position.
+However, there are basic skills that are necessary for nearly every clerical and administrative assistant position.

 Read below for a list of clerical skills that employers seek in candidates for employment.
-Included is a detailed list of the five most important clerical skills, as well as a longer list of even more clerical skills.
+Included is a detailed list of the five most important clerical skills, as well as supplemental lists of related administrative skills.

 How to Use Skills Lists